 Today we're sharing a new scratch Vanilla Bean Cake recipe that we just love!

-This layer cake is moist, has wonderful flavor, and would taste fantastic with so many fillings and frostings (from Chocolate to Lemon), although today we are staying consistent with a lovely vanilla bean buttercream.
+This layer cake is moist, has wonderful flavor, and would taste fantastic with so many fillings and frostings, from Chocolate Buttercream to Lemon Buttercream and more!
+However, today we are staying consistent with a lovely vanilla bean buttercream.

 What Makes a Vanilla Cake Different from a White Cake?

-We have many delicious cakes in our recipes section that are flavored with vanilla, including our White Almond Sour Cream Cake, Classic White Cake from scratch, and Vanilla Buttermilk Cake.
+We have many delicious cakes in our recipes section that are flavored with vanilla, including our White Almond Sour Cream Cake, White Cake, and Vanilla Buttermilk Cake.

 While white cake recipes often call for a little vanilla flavoring, a true white cake doesn't contain egg yolks in an effort to keep the cake light extra light in color.

-In addition, the whitest of white cake recipes call for using clear vanilla rather than natural, and even use shortening in place of butter to keep the color especially light.
+In addition, the whitest of white cake recipes call for using clear vanilla rather than natural, and sometimes use shortening in place of butter to keep the color especially light.

 This Vanilla Bean Cake wouldn't be considered a true white cake as it contains whole eggs as well as a good amount of real vanilla (in this case, vanilla bean paste).